-While we follow the method provided in Kovilakam et al. (2020) for conforming OSIRIS data using pseudo Ångström monthly climatology, it is to be noted that we now include additional measurements available from OSIRIS and SAGE III/ISS from 2018 through 2020-2021 to compute the monthly Ångström climatology.
-As noted in section 3.1 3.1, there are version changes in both the data sets that now introduce differences in the Ångström climatology, which is used for the conformance process.
-Figure 12 shows the pseudo Ångström exponent monthly climatology that are on altitude versus latitude basis, which was computed using 750 nm OSIRIS and 525 nm SAGE II and SAGE III/ISS data.
-The difference between Figure 12 and Figure 7 of Kovilakam et al. (2020) arises mostly due to the relatively less comparable data between OSIRIS and SAGE III/ISS for GloSSAC version 2.0, where OSIRIS did not have data processed for the year 2018.
-Here, we now have additional data available from January 2018 through December 2021 from both OSIRIS and SAGE III/ISS and it should also be noted that both data sets have undergone small version changes, which may have also contributed toward the differences in Figure 12 in comparison with Figure 7 of Kovilakam et al. (2020).
+Ångström climatology, which is used for the conformance process.
+Figure 9 shows the pseudo Ångström exponent monthly climatology that are computed using 750 nm OSIRIS and 525 nm SAGE II and SAGE III/ISS data.
+The difference between Figure 9 and Figure 7 of Kovilakam et al. (2020) arises mostly due to the relatively less comparable data between OSIRIS and SAGE III/ISS for GloSSAC version 2.0 where OSIRIS did not have data processed for the year 2018.
+Here, we now have additional data available from January 2018 through December 2021 from both OSIRIS and SAGE III/ISS and it should also be noted that both data sets have undergone small version changes which may have contributed toward the differences in Figure 9 in comparison with Figure 7 of Kovilakam et al. (2020).

-Figure 11 shows a comparison measurement between OSIRIS and SAGE III/ISS for June 2017.
-For Figure 11a, the OSIRIS extinction is computed using While the standard conversion of OSIRIS 750 to 525 nm uses a constant Ångström exponent

-- 580 of 2.33, whereas in Figure 11b the measurement is compared for 750 nm SAGE III/ISS measurement.
-Figure 11a,b show a reasonable agreement between OSIRIS and SAGE III/ISS except in the lower stratosphere and in the tropics where the percent difference exceeds 20 %.
-While Figure 11a shows same patterns as in Figure 11b, the differences are significantly larger in comparison with Figure 11b which suggests either a deficiency in the conversion process of OSIRIS extinction from 750 to 525 or SAGE III/ISS is biased low in the lower and middle stratosphere.
-Overall, the comparison of OSIRIS shows - 585 reasonable agreement except in the lower stratosphere where OSIRIS data appears to have a high bias relative to SAGE III/ISS measurements Figure 12 shows values range from 1 through 4 for much of the stratosphere with exceptions in the tropical lower stratosphere.
-Therefore, to maintain long-term consistency between data sets, a conformance process is performed using a monthly climatology of It should be noted that the pseudo Ångström exponent shown in Figure 12 does not have any physical meaning as it accounts for potential deficiencies in both data sets and it is simply a means to push OSIRIS extinction - 590 measurements toward the measurements produced by SAGE.
-We, therefore use pseudo Ångström exponent to convert OSIRIS extinction from data shown in Figure 12 to convert zonally averaged monthly extinction of 750 nm OSIRIS to 525 nm.
-The conformance process is detailed in section 2.4 of Kovilakam et al. (2020)0pt. as shown in Figure 11 c.
+Figure 10 shows a comparison measurement between OSIRIS and SAGE III/ISS for June 2017.
+For Figure 10a, the OSIRIS extinction is computed using a constant Ångström exponent of 2.33, whereas in Figure 10b the measurement is compared for 750 nm SAGE III/ISS measurement.
+Figure 10a,b show a reasonable agreement between OSIRIS and SAGE III/ISS except in the lower stratosphere and in the tropics where the percent difference exceeds 20 %.
+While Figure 10a shows same patterns as in Figure 10b, the differences are significantly larger in comparison with Figure 10b which suggests either a deficiency in the conversion process of OSIRIS extinction from 750 to 525 or SAGE III/ISS is biased low in the lower and middle stratosphere.
+Overall, the comparison of OSIRIS shows reasonable agreement except in the lower stratosphere where OSIRIS data appears to have a high bias relative to SAGE III/ISS measurements.
+Therefore, to maintain long-term consistency between data sets, a conformance process is performed using a monthly climatology of pseudo Ångström exponent to convert OSIRIS extinction from 750 to 525 nm.
+The conformance process is detailed in section 2.4 of Kovilakam et al. (2020).
+Figure 10c shows the comparison between bias corrected OSIRIS and SAGE III/ISS measurements.
+Figure 10c shows a significant improvement of OSIRIS extinction coefficient in the lower stratosphere where the differences are significantly reduced in comparison with Figure 10a.
+While this agreement looks better in Figure 10c for which the stratosphere is relatively less perturbed, there are some caveats as the usage of monthly climatology of pseudo Ångström exponent will be significantly different than the observed Ångström exponents, particularly following a perturbed event such as volcanic eruption or wildfire events.
+This becomes an issue for the period between SAGE II and SAGE III/ISS where we do not have any mutli-wavelength measurements during which many small to moderate volcanic eruptions occurred.